getgrav/grav/UPGRADE-1.7.md

 * **BC BREAK** Fixed `Page::modular()` and `Page::modularTwig()` returning `null` for folders and other non-initialized pages.
 Should not affect your code unless you were checking against `false` or `null`.
 * **BC BREAK** Always use `\Grav\Common\Page\Interfaces\PageInterface` instead of `\Grav\Common\Page\Page` in method signatures
 * Admin now uses `Flex Pages` by default, collection will behave in slightly different way

+### Markdown

+* **BC BREAK** Upgraded Parsedown to 1.7 for Parsedown-Extra 0.8.
+Plugins that extend Parsedown may need a fix to render as HTML

 ### Users